maaretp/ExploratoryTestingBook/manuscript/0000_Exploratory_Testing_Foundations.md

    * by focusing our attention to both how it could work and how it could fail
    * by reflecting new information against what we know from the past
    * by experimenting with approaches outside our usual repertoire
+   * by centering value of information we produce

 The work we do is done in slots of time: a minute at a time, an hour at a time, a day at a time.
 Every unit of time, as we learn, makes us better at optimizing our value.

 We go as fast as we need, or as slow as we need.
 Just like driving a car requires you to take yourself and your surroundings into account to choose the right speed for the situation at hand, same applies with exploratory testing.
 You drive, your speed and your route – with the destination in mind.

+Optimizing value of our testing and centering learning hint that we most likely want to avoid investing prematurely into documentation.
+We also want to avoid forgetting documentation, as delivering the right documentation is part of our goals.
+We also want to avoid separating test ideas and test execution, but enable those two to go hand in hand, within the brain of the very same tester.
+Pulling information from outside, but not executing on someone else's orders.

 ![Course Notes to Exploratory Testing Foundations](images/ETF/slide3.png)

-To set our minds for the road, let’s still talk about the process of exploratory testing.
+To set our minds for the road, let’s talk about the process of exploratory testing.

 We are given something new to test.
-It may be a new application like on this course.
+It may be a new application like one on this course.
 It may be a change in the application you’ve worked years on already.
 It may be a new feature that is new, in an application you are already familiar with.
 Your task in testing it is to provide information on when it works and when it doesn’t, in the perspective of stakeholders.

 This is a process of information discovery.
 We already know something, and we use that.
 But we are asked to learn more and share our learning with the rest of the application team.
+The information you provide extends the existing information.

+In the process of exploratory testing, anything can happen.
+Quality of output is related with quality of input, and time used in the process to learn and improve.

+We usually think of the process in terms of time used on activities.
+Simply put, there are four main activities you will want to pay attention to:

+   * **Test**: Using time on test, you go through new ideas of what to try and observe.
+Without time on test, coverage will not grow.
+   * **Bug**: Using time on bug, you work on understanding information you are discovering and refining it to better serve others as you pass it on.
+   * **Setup**: Using time on setup, we work to make test possible.
+You may be setting up test data, operating the application to get to a starting point or solving issues on getting to test.
+   * **Document**: Using time on document, you leave notes and materials for your future self and anyone coming after you.
+This becomes increasingly important to track as own activity when we apply test automation as documentation.

 ![Course Notes to Exploratory Testing Foundations](images/ETF/slide4.png)